iotbzh/DEPRECATED_xds-docs/docs/part-2/2_xds-agent.md

 ## Configuration

-xds-agent configuration is driven by a JSON config file (named `agent-config.json`).
+xds-agent configuration is driven by a JSON config file.
 The tarball mentioned in previous section includes this file with default settings.

-Here is the logic to determine which `agent-config.json` file will be used:
+Here is the logic to determine which conf file will be used:

 1. from command line option: `--config myConfig.json`
 1. `$HOME/.xds/agent/agent-config.json` file
-1. `/etc/xds-agent/agent-config.json` file
-1. `<xds-agent executable dir>/agent-config.json` file
+1. `/etc/xds-agent/config.json` file

 Supported fields in configuration file are (all fields are optional and example below corresponds to the default values):